Loon LLC: Ground stations

 The prototype ground stations used a Ubiquiti Networks 'Rocket M5' radio and a custom patch antenna to connect to the balloons at a height of 20 km.
 Some reports called Google's project the Google Balloon Internet.

 Key people

 Key people involved in the project included Rich DeVaul, chief technical architect, who is also an expert on wearable technology; Mike Cassidy, a project leader; and Cyrus Behroozi, a networking and telecommunication lead.

 Legacy

 Some of the technology and methods developed by Loon LLC live on as telecommunications infrastructure in Africa.
-Project Taara, which started its pan-African rollout in Kenya, continues to provide reliable high-speed internet to the unconnected and under-connected.
+Project Taara, which started its pan-African rollout in Kenya, continues to provide reliable high-speed Internet to the unconnected and under-connected.
 It is also serving as of 2021 to bridge a "particularly stubborn connectivity gap" of 3.0 mile between Brazzaville, Republic of the Congo and Kinshasa, Democratic Republic of Congo, across the Congo River.
-It was wryly noted that while there are many, many areas worldwide with clear climates which could be served by this technology that foggy San Francisco, California would not ideally be one of them.
+It was wryly noted that while there are many, many areas worldwide with clear climates which could be served by this technology, foggy San Francisco would not be an ideal location.